Osumatic/FNF/README.md

 A: You can easily do this yourself!
 Go to Options > osu!mania layout > disable "Vertically flip playfield (DDR style)".

 Q: What modes does the skin support?
-A: Full support for 4K and 8K osu!mania, partial support for osu!standard and mania in other key modes.
+A: Full support for: 4K and 8K osu!mania, osu!catch
+   Partial support for: other osu!mania keymodes up to 7K, osu!standard

 Q: I have the skin selected but it looks like the default skin, how do I fix this?
 A: Download the latest version of the skin at https://github.com/Saltssaumure/fnf-osu-mania-skin/releases/latest.
 Early versions did not support resolutions below 800 pixels tall.